apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 other hand, because multiple tasks are running in the same pod, with Celery you may have to be more mindful about resource utilization in your task design, particularly memory consumption.

-An positive of KubernetesExecutor is if you have long-running tasks.
+A positive of KubernetesExecutor is if you have long-running tasks.
 With KubernetesExecutor, if you do a deployment while a task is running, the task will keep running until it completes (or times out, etc).
 But with CeleryExecutor, provided you have set a grace period, the task will only keep running up until the grace period has elapsed, at which time the task will be terminated.